aleksandarafk/maaike-website/README.md

 ### Used technologies
 The website was fully coded using HTML / CSS and JS.
 # Installation
 You do not need to clone this repo.
-Simply go to: http://i477569.hera.fhict.nl/Website/index.html to preview the website
+Simply go to: http://i477569.hera.fhict.nl/Website/index.html to preview the website.
 # Credits
 ### Team
 * <a href="https://git.fhict.nl/I477568">Aleksandar Karamirev</a>